 About Natalie

 Natalie De Sole (she/her) was born to parents who both built their careers in international public health efforts.
 She grew up in Ethiopia, Burkina Faso, and Zimbabwe.
 A dual-national (American and Italian), Natalie transitioned to life in the US when Zimbabwe’s political and economic instability escalated to historical levels.
 After an idyllic childhood, this challenging time left a lasting mark.
 She began volunteering with nonprofits or nonprofit-like organizations.
-The experience opened her eyes to social justice issues to which she remains wholeheartedly committed professionally and personally.

 -